tibmatt/flogo-web/docs/server-api.md

 - `DELETE /apps/{appId}` - Delete an app
 - `GET /apps/{appId}/build` - Get an app binary
 - `POST /apps:import` - Import an app from a flogo.json (Create an app with all its triggers and actions)
-- `GET /apps/{appId}:export` - Export an app to a flogo.json (export an app with all its triggers and actions)
+- `GET /apps/{appId}:export?type=application` - Export an app to a flogo.json (export an app with all its triggers and actions)
+- `GET /apps/{appId}:export?type=flows` - Export an app's all flows to a flogo.json (export an app with all its actions only)
+- `GET /apps/{appId}:export?type=flows&flowids=xyz,zef` - Export an app's selected flows to a flogo.json (export an app with selected actions only)

 ### Triggers
 - `GET /apps/{appId}/triggers` - List all triggers in an app [(See example)](#list-all-triggers-in-an-app)